MarcelMB/Covid19_school_closure_monioring_analysis/README.md

 ## How to use?

-The analysis code is based on several jupyter notebooks:
+The analysis code is based on several jupyter notebooks.
+The dataset *UNESCO_school_closures_database* is included.
+Check the Data source chapter for credits to its origin.

 1. In a first step the dataset is cleaned and summarized?